 Q. Are there any aggressive dogs at the daycare?

-A. No. Every single one of the dogs attending the daycare has to come for a meet & greet and if necessary a trial/assessment day when they are closely observed so we can check whether he or she is a good match for the rest of our dogs and it does happen that we have to turn away a dog we don't think will mix well or would do better in an anvironment with fewer dogs.
+A. No. Every single one of the dogs attending the daycare has to come for a meet & greet and if necessary a trial/assessment day when they are closely observed so we can check whether he or she is a good match for the rest of our dogs.
+It is rare but occassionally we have to turn away a dog we don't think will mix well or would do better in an anvironment with fewer dogs.